Open-Sound-Stream-Organization/oss-server/api-doc.md

 Encode user:passwort so in this example it is testuser:testuser.

 The encoder returns "dGVzdHVzZXI6dGVzdHVzZXI=" in this example.
-YOu still have to add a purpose
+You still have to add a purpose

 Now run